Kanye West’s antisemitism cost him an eye-watering amount. Is it finally over for Ye?

 On Tuesday morning, Adidas became the latest company to join the exodus when it announced the end of its partnership with West.
 It marked what’s widely viewed as the largest financial blow to the rapper, who just days ago declared that the brand “can’t drop me”.

-Forbes estimates West’s net worth at $2bn with most of that wealth tied up in Yeezy, for which he earns an estimated $220m annually as part of his production deal with Adidas.
-Prior to Tuesday’s announcement, Forbes estimated that West’s net worth would fall below $1bn should the Adidas contract be torn up.
+Forbes had estimated West’s net worth at $2bn with most of that wealth tied up in Yeezy, for which he earns an estimated $220m annually as part of his production deal with Adidas.

+Prior to Tuesday’s announcement Forbes said that West’s net worth would fall below $1bn should the Adidas contract be torn up, but have now drastically reduced that figure to just $400m.

 “Adidas does not tolerate antisemitism and any other sort of hate speech,” the company said in a statement.
 “Ye’s recent comments and actions have been unacceptable, hateful and dangerous, and they violate the company’s values of diversity and inclusion, mutual respect and fairness.”